-Finding the right balance and approach to the issue of fees is one of the most important components of a successful transition to a new approach to managing and regulating firearms and needs to be robust.
-If fees for a licence are considered by the public to be unacceptable, there is a risk of non-compliance and that some firearms will not be recorded in the Registry.
+Finding the right balance and approach to the issue of fees is one of the most important components of a successful transition to a new approach to managing and regulating firearms.
+If fees for a licence are considered by firearms users to be unacceptable, there is a risk of non-compliance with people choosing to retain and use firearms unlawfully.
 There are questions about affordability, about providing food for whānau, compliance, trust and unintended consequences and behaviours.
 Also, there may be a surge in applications before the new fees structure takes place, placing significant pressure on the licensing processing pipeline.
-If firearms licence fees are raised significantly before completion of the Arms Registry, there may be an increased risk of licence holders retaining firearms without renewing their licence.

-Around forty percent of licence holders did not renew their licence when the ten-year licence was introduced to replace lifetime licences.
-An unknown number of them unlawfully retained firearms s9(2)(g)(i)
+Around forty percent of licence holders did not renew their licence when the ten-year licence was introduced to replace lifetime licences in 1992.
+An unknown number of them unlawfully retained firearms.
+9(2)(g)(i)